-WE will take a curfory view of these, and fee which best agrees with the phenomena of animal heat.
+WE will take a curfory view of these, and see which best agrees with the phenomena of animal heat.

-FIRST, of
+First, of

-COMBINATION AND DECOMPOSI-TION.
+COMBINATION AND DECOMPOSI-

-THE theory of combustion is now explained on the absorption of the vital principle from the air; and setting at liberty the azotic and carbonic principles, which arise in setting the setting t
+THE theory of combustion is now explained on the absorption of the vital principle from the air; and setting at liberty the azotic and carbonic principles, which arise in smoke.